damidaramola/canvas-corner/README.md

 ## WireFrame

-- My wireframes were done during the planning process of my project and have change a lot since I started developing the website for time and change of design decisions.
+- My wireframes were done during the planning process of my project and have changed a lot since I started developing the website due to time and design decisions.

 ### landing page
 ![landing page](https://github.com/damidaramola/canvas-corner/assets/110638513/c194816e-f605-43d8-9f17-0baa3d86be11)